grrob015/cli-t3tris/README.md

 # cli-t3tris
-It's called 't3tris' because all the pieces are made with three pieces.
+It's called 't3tris' because all the pieces are made with three squares.

 <h2> Purpose of the project </h2>
 This project was meant to practice using matrixes and loops in the C programming language, and to become generally more familiar and comfortable with the language.
 If I was to change and improve this project now, I would add a persistent high score system that used a text file that the program could read and write to.